onflow/flow/flips/README.md

 Everyone is welcome to propose and provide feedback on a FLIP.

-A **FLIP author** is one or more community member who writes a FLIP and is committed to championing it through the  process.
+A **FLIP author** writes a FLIP and is committed to championing it through the process.

 A **FLIP sponsor** is any maintainer who sponsors the FLIP and will shepherd it through the FLIP review process.

-A **review committee** is a group of maintainers who have the responsibility of recommending the adoption of the FLIP.
+A **review committee** is a group of maintainers who are responsible for the strategic direction of components, subcomponents, and public APIs.
+They have the responsibility to accept or reject the adoption of the FLIP.

 ## What is a FLIP?